animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 As Niaz said, "I don't know what he was thinking."

-Now some much-needed levity to an intense time period (how do I do this transition naturally?):
+Now some much-needed levity to an intense time period (how do I do this transition naturally?)...

 ### Comedic Aside: Sexier moments during Chenliang tenure: